lnmesquita1/refera.server/README.md

 - When you install PostgresSQL Server 13.5, it comes with pgAdmin; a graphical tool for managing and developing your databases.
 So open pgAdmin 4 and create a database
 - Go to STS or Eclipse and open `application.properties` file
-- Change the configurations of the postgreSQL and your own database configurations in this section:
+- Change the configurations of the postgreSQL and put your own database configurations in this section:

 ```bash
 ## PostgreSQL